Not Declaring Capital Gains Tax: Will You Get Caught?

 Time limits for investigations

-So even if you’ve got away with not declaring gains in the past, you’re not necessarily in the clear.
+Even if you’ve got away with not declaring gains in the past, you’re not necessarily in the clear.

 The cost of getting caught